Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Discussion

 \section{Discussion}

-The controlled tension--injection framework developed in this work clarifies how apparent hints of DDE can arise even when the underlying cosmology is exactly $\Lambda$CDM.
-By explicitly decoupling the origin of bias---the injected tension vector $\Delta\mathbf{t}$---from the statistical response of each probe, the framework provides a transparent interpretation of multi-probe inconsistencies that are otherwise difficult to diagnose.
+The controlled tension--injection framework developed in this work illustrates how apparent hints of DDE can arise even when the underlying cosmology is exactly $\Lambda$CDM.
+By explicitly separating the origin of the imposed bias---the injected tension vector $\Delta\mathbf{t}$---from the statistical response of each probe, the framework provides a controlled way to interpret multi-probe inconsistencies that are otherwise difficult to disentangle.
+The results should, however, be understood within the specific scope of the present setup: a CPL-based analysis with compressed CMB priors and deliberately simplified tension injections.

-Our simulations reveal three robust features of cross-probe tensions.
+Within this setting, our simulations highlight three recurring features of cross-probe tensions.
 First, BAO, CMB, and SNe respond differently to the same physical perturbation because they constrain distinct combinations of absolute and relative distance scales.
-A single tension such as $\Delta H_0$ therefore induces nearly orthogonal shifts in the individual probes, and their intersections yield partial compensation rather than full cancellation.
-Residual misalignments in $(\Omega_{m0},H_0)$ then project onto the steep degeneracy directions of $(\oo,\wa)$, generating posterior shifts that resemble genuine DDE.
+A single tension such as $\Delta H_0$ induces nearly orthogonal shifts in the individual probes, and their intersections yield partial compensation rather than full cancellation.
+Residual misalignments in $(\Omega_{m0},H_0)$ then project onto the steep degeneracy directions of $(\oo,\wa)$, generating posterior shifts that can resemble DDE-like behaviour.

 Second, Fisher-level linear predictions successfully reproduce the direction of these shifts across all scenarios, even when they underestimate the amplitude for larger tensions.
-This confirms that much of the DDE-like behaviour reported in recent multi-probe studies can be interpreted as the linear response of the posterior to mild cross-probe inconsistencies, rather than evidence for new physics.
+In this sense, the Fisher analysis is useful mainly as a local diagnostic of the response around the fiducial model.
+Its success in tracing the direction of the bias does not imply that the full posterior response remains linear once the injected inconsistency becomes large or multiple tension channels are combined.

-Third, modest and observationally realistic tensions are already sufficient to displace the joint BAO+CMB+SNe posterior away from $(\oo,\wa)=(-1,0)$ at the $1$--$2\sigma$ level.
+Third, modest and observationally motivated tensions are already sufficient to displace the joint BAO+CMB+SNe posterior away from $(\oo,\wa)=(-1,0)$ at the $1$--$2\sigma$ level.
+This result should not be read as a direct statement about any particular real-data combination.
+Rather, it shows that in a controlled mock setting, relatively small inter-probe mismatches can be projected into the CPL dark-energy sector if the probe geometries are not fully aligned.
 This highlights the importance of carefully synchronizing the absolute calibrations implicit in different probes before interpreting any deviation from $\Lambda$CDM as physical.